Skip to content

 gh aw completion powershell # Generate powershell script

-Subcommands: install, uninstall, bash, zsh, fish, powershell
+Subcommands: install, uninstall, bash, zsh, fish, powershell.
+See Shell Completions.

 Create and manage GitHub Projects V2 boards.
-Use this to create project boards for tracking issues, pull requests, and tasks.

 Terminal window